iiDk-the-actual/iis.Stupid.Menu/README.md

 I made my menu open sourced as a resource to learn how to create your own modifications for this game.

 # Can I take code from this?
 No, there are conditions.
-Ask me PERMISSION before you steal from me. (list of stealers: R Gold, Saturn - X, Switched Free [old], Switched Free, visualize menu)
+Ask me PERMISSION before you steal from me. (list of stealers: R Gold, Saturn - X, Switched Free [old], Switched Free, Visualize Menu, Steal.lol)

 # Why do you make illegal mods?
 I'm tired of legal modding, it's the same 10 mods over and over